 Asda's risk assessment is informed by the SEDEX Self-Assessment Questionnaire (SAQ) and Radar tool, open-source country and sector data, reported labour and human rights incidents and NGO/academic research.
+To inform our risk assessment, sites must provide audit history visibility within the Sedex platform.
 Suppliers will be informed of each site's risk category at onboarding and/or re-activation and advised of any changes if they occur during active supply.